Cup0fCoffee/scrap-quotes/README.md

 # scrap-quotes
-A simple scraper which scraps quotes.toscrap.com and stores the data in MySQL db.
+A simple scraper which scraps quotes.toscrap.com and stores data that is collected in MySQL db.